adeeb0407/Techwondoe-Assigniment/README.md

 # Improvements that can be made to make this application production ready.

+   - Proper Testing of the Application.
-    - Proper Unit testing to find Bugs
+        - - Unit Testing
-    -
+        - - Stress Testing

 # Check List